Optimize the Minimum Sample Size using Monte Carlo Simulations

 - keep.err.dat

 Logical.
-Whether to keep the full error data.
+Whether to retain the full error data in the [comp_rmse()] output at the optimal \(N\).

 - keep.rhat.dat